Reading Time: 3 Minutes

 Read more: How Decisions Are Made in A Body Corporate

-What Happens If Owners Disagree on Rule Changes?
+What Happens if Owners Disagree on Rule Changes?

 If a proposed rule change does not meet the required majority, it will not be adopted.
 In some cases, disputes over rules can lead to legal action, especially if the rules are deemed to conflict with the Unit Titles Act 2010 or the development’s original unit title plan.

-Why Are Body Corporate Rules Important?
+Why are Body Corporate Rules Important?

 Body Corporate rules are vital for maintaining order and fairness in multi-unit developments.
 They regulate the use of shared spaces, ensure the safety of the residents and their right to quiet enjoyment, and protect the value of the property.
 Having clear rules helps prevent conflicts between owners and ensures a smooth and well-managed living environment.
 Your Crockers Body Corporate Manager can guide your BC on the processes around enforcing and amending the rules for your body corporate.